-The case -- held in the same courtroom as the original trial -- was scheduled to last one week.
+The hearing — held in the same courtroom as the original trial — was adjourned until Tuesday.
+It is scheduled to last one week.

 Pistorius has always denied killing Steenkamp in a rage and, during his dramatic seven-month trial in 2014, sobbed in the dock as details of his lover’s death were examined in excruciating detail.